ToposInstitute/RelationalThinking-Book/_sources/chp6-dpo.md

 </br>

-We now want to compute a new graph by adding the vertices and edges exclusive to `Replace with` to the host graph at the match!
+We now want to compute a new graph by adding the vertices and edges exclusive to `Replace` to the host graph at the match!
 Do you see how?!
 Does the shape of the diagram ringbells?

 ::: {admonition} Yes, the answer is
 :class: dropdown